 A trick for Dienstag and Donnerstag

-In German, the days of the week are shortened to only two letters, with no full stop to denote the short form.
+The abbreviation of the German days of the week is shortened to only two letters, with no full stop to denote the short form.
 Like this:

 Reading signs with days in German

 Quickly reading signs when driving, parking, looking new bus schedules and store opening hours means you’ll be using these skills a lot.

 The phrasing ‘von… bis’ means ‘from… to‘, for example: Von Dienstag bis Donnerstag (from Tuesday to Thursday).

 Finally, if you want to talk about something happening every week on a specific day, you no longer capitalize the day of the week and add an ‘s’.
 If I want to say, “I dance on Mondays”, it would be: Ich tanze montags.